marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 I find both joy and frustration in the work of a coder almost never being finished, this being no exception.
 I'm not going to list everything we could change, or improve or anything else; no, let's stay focused.

-We're all about automata atm, and next post we'll be returning to formal definition exploration as we look at understanding Follow Automata (the automata I started looking at which sent me down this rabbit hole).
+We're all about automata atm, and [next post][part-3] we'll be returning to formal definition exploration as we look at understanding Follow Automata (the automata I started looking at which sent me down this rabbit hole).
 I'll also talk about why coders should care to look at different automata constructions in the first place.
+Spoiler: because NFAs with less states can have better performance characteristics.

 Until then!